BE 1: Identifying the salinization of groundwater in the (Western) Flemish coastal area by collecting airborne electromagnetic data

 The aim of this action is mapping the fresh-salt water distribution.
 The proposed project consists of groundwater monitoring, data processing and reporting.
 While originally, the formatting of the original salinity map involved labor-intensive measuring at ground-level, electromagnetic induction monitoring from out of the air can be used today.
 A probe attached to a small plane or a helicopter transects the area.
 The measuring probe transmits a magnetic field and induces an electrical current in the subsoil.
 This electrical current in turn generates a second electromagnetic field which is detected by the probe.
 The generated data is processed and checked with the results of already performed research, ultimately leading to an image of the salinization of the subsoil.

-This action will result in the following results :
+This action had led to the following results :

 • 3D-image of the subsoil resistivity